Romanian Air and Air Defence Forces

 The Romanian air force operates one regiment of 33 MiG-23MF Flogger-B in the air superiority role.
 Although the aircraft is capable of air to ground operations, that is generally left to the MiG-21s.
 There six of the original 10 Mig-23UB training versions.

 |93rd Ftr Regt||Timisoara AB||MiG-23MF||33|

-As with all Warsaw Pact satellites, the most modern and capable aircraft available is the MiG-29A.
+The most modern and capable aircraft available is the MiG-29A.
 A true multi-roll 4th generation aircraft able to match NATO air superiority fighters on a nearly equal bases, the Fulcrum is very advanced, highly maneuverable, and quite rugged.
 Romania received 17 Fulcrum A of which 13 remain in service plus 4 two seat ‘UB’ trainers.

 |57th Ftr Regt||Constanta AB||MiG-29A||13|

 The IAR-93 Vulture is a ground attack replacement for the older MiGs in Romanian and Yugoslav service.
-Designed and built in Romania (called the Orao in Yugoslavia), these aircraft are rugged, capable aircraft.
+Designed and built in Romania (called the Orao in Yugoslavia), these are rugged, capable aircraft.
 Romania received 41 pre-production and ‘A’ variants with sub-sonic engines and 27 ‘B’ versions with afterburning engines, improved efficiency, hard-points and several other features.
 There were also 15 ‘MB’ variants with the airframe of the ‘B’ and the subsonic engines of the ‘A’.
 In Northern Fury, the 15 ‘MB’s were equipped with the better engines enabling the air force to field 42 IAR-93B.